 Do you want to pack on serious mass and strength in the quickest time possible?
 If so, we’ve got you covered.
-First, put that dumbbell down and read on!
+Working out twice a day can be extremely hard, but it can elicit tremendous muscle gains.

-Even though this is one of the best ways to ramp up the intensity and start harvesting monster gains, not everyone can endure it and very few have enough free time on their hands to make it work.
-That aside, training twice-per-day is one surefire way to step up your game and achieve your bodybuilding goals faster.
+Even though this is one of the best ways to ramp up the intensity and start harvesting greater gains, not everyone can endure it and very few have enough free time on their hands to make it work.
+That aside, training twice per day is one surefire way to step up your game and achieve your muscle building goals faster.
 By working out twice, you get your protein synthesis and other anabolic systems racing.
 And if you make sure to eat a proper post-workout meal after each sweat session, you can start to see your gains skyrocket.

-However, be warned, when training twice a day, there is a very thin line between overtraining and making gains.
+However, be warned, when working out twice a day, there is a very thin line between overtraining and making gains.
 Here’s how to do it right:

 How To Do It Right